-Effectiveness of Schema-based Parenting Training on Mothers' Parental Self-Efficacy, Self-Concept, and Parental Acceptance Children with Internalized disorders
+Effectiveness of Schema-based Parenting Training on Mothers' Parental Self-Efficacy, Self-Concept and Parental Acceptance of Children with Internalized disorders

 Document Type : Original Article